Save money by stopping contamination a different way…

-However, a system originally developed for the high-end German car industry can now challenge traditional thinking in three specific areas of food factory design-
+However, a system originally developed for the high-end German car industry can now challenge traditional thinking in four specific areas of food factory design-

-- Pedestrian entrances from low to high-care zones (commonly known as the “red-line”).
+- Pedestrian entrances from low to high-care zones (commonly known as the “red-line entry”).

 - Maintenance workshop entrances into production areas